Topological Multipartite Entanglement in a Fermi Liquid: Geometric Proof of Universal Density Correlations for

 Given these two scenarios, let us look at a schematic Fermi sea depicted in Fig. \ref{geopic1}(b).
 For concreteness, we consider an electron-like Fermi pocket.
 We put the parallelogram $\mathcal{P}$ close to the Fermi surface at various locations labeled by (i-iii).
 It is clear that when $\mathcal{P}$ is placed at location (iii), \textit{neither} scenario (A) nor (B) can be realized.
 These are locations far away from the critical point on the Fermi surface where $v_x=0$ and $\text{sgn}(v_y)=\text{sgn}(q_{1y})$ (the coordinate system is set up such that ${\bf q}_2 \parallel \hat{x}$), which is marked by the red star in the figure and shall be denoted as $\mathcal{C}$.
 For those configurations, $\mathcal{P}=0$.
 When the parallelogram is placed at location (ii), \textit{both} scenarios (A) and (B) can be realized.
 Nevertheless, by shifting the parallelogram along the ${\bf q}_2$-direction, one can easily check that scenario (A) is realized just \textit{as much as} (B) is, and hence the net contribution there is again zero.
 We are left with location (i) to examine.

 We have illustrated in Fig. \ref{geopic2} several situations in which the parallelogram $\mathcal{P}$ is placed close to a Fermi surface critical point $\mathcal{C}$, at which $v_x=0$ and $\text{sgn}(v_y)=\text{sgn}(q_{1y})$.
 Here what we mean by ``close" is that it is \textit{impossible} to shift the parallelogram in the $\hat{x}$-direction such that all four corners are entirely inside the Fermi sea.
 The dashed parallelogram correspond to the critical situation, so that if $\mathcal{P}$ is placed below it, then $\mathcal{P}$ is located at region (ii) shown in Fig. \ref{geopic1}.
 Thus, let us focus on the situation where $\mathcal{P}$ is located above the dashed parallelogram.
 Figure \ref{geopic2}(a) illustrates the situation when the top edge of $\mathcal{P}$ is slightly below the critical point $\mathcal{C}$, with ${\bf k}+{\bf q}_1+{\bf q}_2$ right at the Fermi surface and ${\bf k}+{\bf q}_1$ being the \textit{only} corner outside the Fermi sea.
 This realizes scenario (B) and gives $\mathcal{P}=-1$.
 This remains true when the parallelogram is shifted in the $-\hat{x}$-direction until ${\bf k}+{\bf q}_1+{\bf q}_2$ \textit{exits} the Fermi sea.
-Such a negative contribution, however, is completely canceled by the situation depicted in Fig. \ref{geopic2}(b), which realizes scenario (A) to give $\mathcal{P}=+1$ for each such configuration.
-Notice that a crucial \textit{assumption} has been made: the radius of curvature on the Fermi surface near $\mathcal{C}$ has to be large enough (or ${\bf q}_{1,2}$ small enough) such that the corner ${\bf k}+{\bf q}_1+{\bf q}_2$ exits the Fermi sea \textit{before} ${\bf k}-{\bf q}_2$ does, as indicated in Fig. \ref{geopic2}(a).
-It is this assumption that guarantees the above cancellation, and leads to the universal density correlation for small (yet finite) $\bf q$.
+Such a negative contribution, however, is \textit{completely canceled} by the situation depicted in Fig. \ref{geopic2}(b), which realizes scenario (A) to give $\mathcal{P}=+1$ for each such configuration.
+Notice that a {\it crucial assumption} has been made: the radius of curvature on the Fermi surface near $\mathcal{C}$ has to be large enough (or ${\bf q}_{1,2}$ be small enough) such that the corner ${\bf k}+{\bf q}_1+{\bf q}_2$ exits the Fermi sea \textit{before} ${\bf k}-{\bf q}_2$ does, as indicated in Fig. \ref{geopic2}(a).
+More precisely, in addition to requiring $\abs{{\bf q}_{1,2}} < c R$, we also require $\abs{q_{1y}} > c' q^2/R$ (where $R$ is the radius of curvature, $c$ and $c'$ are some geometry-dependent parameters).
+It is this assumption that guarantees the aforementioned cancellation, and leads to the universal density correlation.
+Clearly, this assumption can always be satisfied for small enough yet finite $q$, as long as $q_{1y} \neq 0$ ($i.e.$ $\abs{{\bf q}_1 \times {\bf q}_2} \neq 0$).
+When this assumption is violated, there will be $\mathcal{O}(q^3)$ correction to Eq. (\ref{geoproof2}).